-Observe that the total times required by SEMCLUSTER are the same as Table 3; however, the total times for DPE have increased drastically.
-This is because DPE needs thousands of seconds for its very expensive training phase.
+increased drastically.
+This is because of DPE's very expensive training phase.
 First, the training data is generated.
 This requires identifying common mistakes made in programming assignment submissions and using this information to generate hundreds of thousands of mutants that implement an incorrect version of the solution.
 Next, each one of these mutated programs is executed to collect data that captures its semantic behavior.
 Finally, this data is used to train a neural network that generates program representations (i.e. embeddings) from programs.